Lambda (LAMB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Lambda Historical Price

-According to the latest data gathered on Lambda live price page, the current price of Lambda is 0.00002115USD.
-The circulating supply of Lambda(LAMB) is 1.86B LAMB , giving it a market capitalization of $39.36K.
+According to the latest data gathered on Lambda live price page, the current price of Lambda is 0.0000214USD.
+The circulating supply of Lambda(LAMB) is 1.86B LAMB , giving it a market capitalization of $39.83K.

 The Lambda Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LAMB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.